hdheath/2025_BMEB_Bootcamp/docker_tutorial.md

 /hb/home/hdheath/bmeb_bootcamp_2025/tardigrade.fastq
 ```

-We’ll bind this directory into our container each time we run a command.
+We’ll bind this directory into our container each time we run a command where input data lives in this directory.

 ---